Documentation

 .claude/agents/

-Runs the project’s test suite, analyses failures, and provides context about what broke and why.
-Uses Bash, Read, Grep, and Glob tools.
-Invoked after code changes, before commits, and when debugging test failures.
+• test-runner.md: Runs the test suite, analyses failures, provides context about what broke and why

-Reviews code for quality, style, correctness, security, and adherence to the project’s CLAUDE.md standards.
-Uses Read, Grep, and Glob tools.
-Invoked before merging, after completing a feature, and on request.
+• code-reviewer.md: Reviews code for quality, style, correctness, security, and adherence to CLAUDE.md standards

-Generates and updates documentation, including README files, architecture docs, and inline comments.
-Uses Read, Write, Edit, Grep, and Glob tools.
-Invoked after adding features, when architecture changes, and on request.
+• doc-writer.md: Generates and updates documentation, including README files, architecture docs, and inline comments

 .claude/skills/

-Contains one directory per skill, each with a SKILL.md file that defines when and how the skill is invoked.
+One directory per skill, each with a SKILL.md file defining when and how the skill is invoked.

 Base skills (always included)